awebdeveloper/eslint-config-generator/README.md

 # Eslint Config Generator

 App for quick generation eslint configuration file.
-This extends eslint:recommended

 Uses this for config generation.

 ## Supported Properties

-You can configure these properties:
+We support very few properties as of now.
+Send us a pr if you want a missing property to be added:

 ## Credits